idaholab/moose/modules/tensor_mechanics/doc/content/syntax/Modules/TensorMechanics/Master/index.md

 - Optional: Setup of displacement variables (with the correct order for the current mesh)
 - Optional: Add AuxVariables and AuxKernels for various tensor components and quantity outputs
 - Optional: Set up out-of-plane stress/strain consistently
+- Optional: Automatic extraction of eigenstrain names from materials and correct application to proper blocks

 ## Constructed MooseObjects